 Mr. Moyer stated since our last meeting, Mr. vanAssenderp emailed me some proposed legislation, Senate Bill 664.
 Our current law, Chapter 190, Florida Statutes, says the District may purchase tax certificates.
-That is the process that we follow.
-We levy assessments on the tax roll and we follow the same rules as ad valorem taxes.
-If the tax bill is not paid, in June of each year, the tax collector will hold tax certificate sale.
+That is the process we follow.
+We levy assessments on the tax roll and follow the same rules as ad valorem taxes.
+If the tax bill is not paid, in June of each year, the Tax Collector will hold tax certificate sale.
 People will bid on tax certificates.
 The reason they do that is the opening interest rate on delinquent taxes is 18%, and investors view that as a very good return, and I agree, depending on the property.
 If you have improved property, the likelihood of people paying their taxes, even if they are delinquent, is very high.
 There are investors who have a business buying tax certificates.
-The law says we may buy them.
-The reason the law was written that way, is if there is a piece of property that the District could use for some public purpose that is on the tax certificate, it is a good way to pickup property for public use, but it is seldomly done.
-A group of these investors who buy these certificates as a business are proposing that "may" be changed to "shall," that the District shall buy delinquent tax certificates.
-That begs the point of where the District gets the money to buy delinquent tax certificates.
+The law says we may purchase them.
+The reason the law was written that way, is if there is a piece of property that the District could use for some public purpose that is on the tax certificate, it is a good way to purchase property for public use, but it is seldom done.
+A group of these investors who purchase these certificates as a business are proposing that the word "may" be changed to "shall," that the District shall buy delinquent tax certificates.
+That begs the point of where the District gets the money to purchase delinquent tax certificates.
 In Harmony, the developer owns many lots and property.
-If, for some reason, he defaulted or any of your neighbors defaulted and we had to buy them, the only revenues we can raise is by assessing the property owners.
-That, in effect, means that you would pay for the defaults of neighbors and developers.
-One, we would not have the money, and two, I am not sure we would have the legal authority because we levy assessments based upon a benefit that you receive from the services of the District.
-It is a very bad suggestion.
-I talked with the Chairman and we both agreed that it would be advantageous to ask Mr. van Assenderp to get involved, to monitor the legislation and to participate, to the degree he can, in changing it or defeating it.
+If, for some reason, he defaulted or any of your neighbors defaulted and we had to purchase them, the only revenues we can raise is by assessing the property owners.
+That, in effect, means you would pay for the defaults of neighbors and developers as we would not have the money and I am not sure we would have the legal authority because we levy assessments based upon a benefit you receive from the services of the District.
+This is a bad suggestion.
+I spoke with the Chairman and we both agreed it would be advantageous to ask Mr. van Assenderp to get involved, to monitor the legislation and to participate, to the degree he can, in changing or defeating it.
 I think the only recourse we have is to defeat it since I do not think we have much room to negotiate with the sponsor of the bill.
-If that is what they are looking for that the District picks up these defaults, I do not think there is a compromise position.
+If they are looking for the District to pick up these defaults, I do not think there is a compromise position.